Located near Sundance Square and the Botanical and Water Gardens, the intermodal transportation center is known for its soaring clock tower.

 Fort Worth has remained important financially for oil exploration companies.
 In 2007, advances in drilling technology made vast natural gas reserves available in the Barnett Shale under the city.
 Many residents found they were receiving royalty checks for their mineral rights.

-The Intermodal Transportation Center is close to several notable attractions, including the Fort Worth Water Gardens, the Botanical Gardens, and the Stockyards National Historical District.
+The ITC is close to several notable attractions, including the Fort Worth Water Gardens, the Botanical Gardens, and the Stockyards National Historical District.
 The Water Gardens, built in 1974 and designed by noted architects Philip Johnson and John Burgee, consists of three focus pools and a knoll, as well as extensive plantings.
 The Active Pool was built so that people could walk down into it and enjoy the water tumbling all around them.

 The Fort Worth Botanical Gardens, established in 1934, are the oldest in the state of Texas.
 Within it is a 7.5-acre Japanese garden, with most of its structures and plants donated by Fort Worth’s sister city of Nagaoka, Japan, including a meditation garden, a moon viewing deck, a pagoda, and fish-food dispensers to feed the hundreds of koi in the garden's ponds.
 Built in the tradition of Edo-period (1600-1868) stroll gardens, the Fort Worth Japanese Garden integrates several styles of garden design into a single landscape.